antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 ### zoom-canvas

 - Description: Zoom the canvas;
+- Configurations:
   - `type: 'zoom-canvas'`;
   - `sensitivity`: The sensitivity of the zooming, range from 1 to 10. `5` by default.

 **Tips: Assign values for `minZoom` and  `maxZoom` on the graph to limit the zooming ratio.**

 ### drag-node

 - Description: Allows users drag nodes;
+- Configurations:
   - `type: 'drag-node'`;
   - `delegateStyle`: The drawing properties when the nodes are dragged. `{ strokeOpacity: 0.6, fillOpacity: 0.6 }` by default;
   - `updateEdge`: Whether to update all connected edges when dragging nodes. `true` by default.
   - `enableDelegate`: Whether activate `delegate` when dragging nodes, which means whether to use a virtual rect moved with the dragging mouse instead of the node.
 The effect is shown in the figures below. `false` by default;
-- `onlyChangeComboSize`: Supported by V3.5 or later.
-Only Change the size of Combo When dragging combos, whici means not to change the struct of combo. `false` by default;
+  - `onlyChangeComboSize`:Supported by V3.5 or later vertions.
+Only Change the size of the prarent combo whose child node to be dragged, which means do not change the hierarchy structures of combos and nodes. `false` by default;
-- `comboActiveState`: Supported by V3.5 or later.
-When dragging the combo, this state value of the parent combo or  entered combo,  that requires the use to configuration it in `comboStateStyles` when new Graph, which is empty by default;;
+  - `comboActiveState`: Supported by V3.5 or later vertions.
+The state's name(string) of the entered combo to be dragged over, coordinating with the configuration in `comboStateStyles` to define the state styles when instantiating a graph.
+It is empty by default;
-- `selectedState`: Supported by V3.5 or later. state name when combo selected, `selected` by default.
+  - `selectedState`: Supported by V3.5 or later vertions.
+The state's name(string) when combo is selected, `'selected'` by default.

 **Default Configuration**